Zack Gottsagen

-Zachary Robin Gottsagen (born April 22, 1985) is an American actor.
+Zachary Robin Gottsagen (born April 22, 1985) is an American actor and rapper.
 He had a breakout role for the film The Peanut Butter Falcon.

 Career

-His screen debut happened as an infant in a 1985 instructional film on natural childbirth.
+His screen debut happened as an infant in an instructional film on natural childbirth.

-While at Zeno Mountain Farm, a camp for people with and without disabilities, Gottsagen met filmmakers Tyler Nilson and Michael Schwartz.
-Per Gottsagen's request for Nilson and Schwartz to make a movie with Gottsagen as the star, Nilson and Schwartz wrote and directed The Peanut Butter Falcon.
-In the movie Gottsagen plays the starring role as an aspiring professional wrestler with Down Syndrome.
+While at Zeno Mountain Farm, a camp for people with and without disabilities, Gottsagen met Tyler Nilson and Michael Schwartz.
+At his request for them to make a film with him as the star, Nilson and Schwartz wrote and directed The Peanut Butter Falcon.
+In the film, Gottsagen had a starring role as an aspiring professional wrestler with Down syndrome.

 In 2020, Gottsagen became the first person with Down Syndrome to be a presenter at the Academy Awards, when he and Shia LaBeouf presented the Academy Award for Best Live Action Short Film at the 92nd Academy Awards.
 In 2019, he was recognized as a Breakthrough Entertainer by the Associated Press.

-Gottsagen starred with Felicity Huffman in an ABC television series based on the life of Susan Savage, owner of the minor league baseball team the Sacramento River Cats.
+Gottsagen starred with Felicity Huffman in an ABC television pilot based on the life of Susan Savage, owner of the minor league baseball team the Sacramento River Cats.